 JTED: About Eco-Machines An Eco-Machine™, can be a tank based system traditionally housed within a greenhouse or a combination of exterior constructed wetlands with Aquatic Cells inside of a greenhouse .
 The system often includes an anaerobic pre-treatment component, flow equalization, aerobic tanks as the primary treatment approach followed by a final polishing step, either utilizing Ecological Fluidized Beds or a small constructed wetland.
 The size requirements are entirely dependent on the waste flow, usually determined during our preliminary engineering phase and site visit.
 The Eco-Machine™ is a beautiful water garden that can be designed to provide advanced treatment.
-The Eco-Machine functions similarly to a facultative pond with both aerobic and anoxic treatment zones, only instead of a body of water, the process occurs within individual tanks, creating independent treatment zones.
 A robust ecosystem is created in the Eco-Machine between the plants, microbial species and distinct treatment zones.
 The Eco-Machine can be designed to function, and resemble, a baffled “river” through the creation of eddies, countercurrents, and contact zones in which a diversity of life will arise. click to enlarge